This is long post about a major health crisis I experienced. I feel compelled to write about it for two reasons.

 First, for those dealing with serious health issues my story offers a lot of hope and proves that the body’s ability to heal is miraculous.

-The second reason I’m sharing my story is I wrote a book about chakras and I teach chakra balancing workshops and for years I’ve been telling people that the main trick to balancing their chakras and having a feel good life is to learn how to manage their energy.
-I tell them you can’t control what happens to you but you can choose how you react to it, and your attitude makes a huge difference!
+The second reason I’m sharing my story is I wrote a book about chakras and I’ve been teaching chakra balancing workshops and telling people for years that the main trick to balancing their chakras and keeping them balanced is to learn how to manage their energy.

-This blog post is about how I got a chance to walk my talk and prove firsthand that being positive and having a good attitude during hard times works, even if it takes a while for you to get on board!
+This blog post is about how I got a chance to walk my talk and prove firsthand that being positive and having a good attitude during hard times works, even when you’ve fallen so far down it takes you a while to get up and back on board.

 On March 10th 2016 my colon burst.
 The medical term for it is a perforated bowel.
 I was in incredible pain but had no idea something was seriously wrong so I opted to lay low for a couple of days.
 I assumed I’d get over it.
 Finally after four days my husband insisted I go to the ER to get checked out.